Finch Breeding Guide

 Popular Finch Species for Breeding

 Not all finch species breed equally well in captivity.
 Here are the most commonly bred finches and what makes each species unique for breeders.
+Understanding the differences between species is the first step in learning how to breed finches effectively.

 Zebra Finches